 In a typical restaurant-style Chicken Tikka Masala recipe, heavy cream is added towards the end to balance the warmth of the spices, and to make this dish rich and creamy.

+Another reason of not using cream is that I don't always have it on hand.
+This no-cream recipe works out really well for my family for those times.
 You will be blown away with the flavors in this dish.
-Try it, I promise, you won’t miss the cream.
-And the big bonus is, that you won’t have to hit the gym after eating this 🙂
+Try it, I promise, you won't miss the cream.
+And the big bonus is, that you won't have to hit the gym after eating this 🙂

 Chicken Tikka Masala is the British cousin of the popular Punjabi dish called Butter Chicken.
 It is said that Chicken Tikka Masala was developed in the 1960s, by the chef and owner of an Indian restaurant, called Shish Mahal, in Glasgow, Scotland.